ixukw/webcrawler/README.md

+# Web Crawler
+This project is a second version of a filecrawler I wrote.
+The goal will be to input a URL and crawl the website for links and construct a graph of the connections.

+As of this commit, I am unsure how to deal with complex websites created with, for example, React or Vue that do not have simple hrefs.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).